aleyoscar/eplayer/README.md

 ### Install

-Download from the [releases](https://git.aleyoscar.com/emet/eplayer/releases) page, or download the latest version directly from the repository [here](https://git.aleyoscar.com/emet/eplayer/raw/commit/b2b43fd5ddc0d0d78cc62b0fa12b6e73062319e4/current/eplayer.zip).
-Unzip and copy the eplayer folder into your web directory.
+Download from the [releases](https://git.aleyoscar.com/emet/eplayer/releases) page, then unzip and copy eplayer.css and eplayer.js into your web directory.

 ### Usage